This Is What You Want... This Is What You Get: Track by track commentary by the band

-Links with the film Copkiller
+In popular culture

-PiL was supposed to score the soundtrack for the 1983 suspense film Copkiller, starring Harvey Keitel and John Lydon, who worked on the material with his bandmates Keith Levene and Martin Atkins (over the phone, by long distance).
+PiL was supposed to score the soundtrack for the Italian crime thriller film Copkiller (1983), starring Harvey Keitel and John Lydon, who worked on the material with his bandmates Keith Levene and Martin Atkins (over the phone, by long distance).

-The song "The Order of Death" appears in the 1990 science fiction-horror film Hardware and on the soundtrack to the 1999 horror film The Blair Witch Project.
-It was also featured in the Miami Vice episode "Little Miss Dangerous" and the Mr. Robot episode "eps2.7_init_5.fve".
-It also appears in Season 2 Episode 6 of The Umbrella Academy when the Hargreeves siblings take the elevator to the Tiki Lounge to meet with their father.
-"This is Not a Love Song" appears in the film Waltz With Bashir.
 The line "This is what you want...
 This is what you get" appears in both "Bad Life" and "The Order of Death".
 "The Order of Death" is a reference to the film Copkiller, also known as The Order of Death.
 The line "This is what you want...
 This is what you get", which gives the album its title, appears in the film.

-Reception
+The song "The Order of Death" appears in the 1990 science fiction-horror film Hardware and on the soundtrack to the 1999 horror film The Blair Witch Project.
+It was also featured in the Miami Vice episode "Little Miss Dangerous", the Mr. Robot episode "eps2.7_init_5.fve", and the Industry episode "There Are Some Women...".
+It also appears in Season 2 Episode 6 of The Umbrella Academy when the Hargreeves siblings take the elevator to the Tiki Lounge to meet with their father.
+It appears in the 2023 remake of System Shock, as the music for the end credits.
+In 2025, it appeared in the movie Freaky Tales.

+"This is Not a Love Song" appears in the film Waltz with Bashir (2008).

+Critical reception

 The album was seen as a step down from the band's efforts.
-Pitchfork Media named the album "maligned but salvageable".
-Allmusic said the album as "the most tentative and least powerful of PiL's recordings."
+Pitchfork named the album "maligned but salvageable".
+AllMusic said the album as "the most tentative and least powerful of PiL's recordings."